Dear England: Start date confirmed for BBC's football drama from Sherwood creator

 How many episodes is it?

-Dear England will be four episodes of one hour each.
+Dear England will be four episodes, each lasting an hour.

 ‘BBC viewers are in for a real treat’

-Dear England will air on BBC iPlayer and BBC One next year.
+Dear England will air on BBC iPlayer and BBC One from Sunday, May 24.